13302296C/flutter_rte/README.md

 ## Under the Hood
-Easy to use WYCIWYG HTML editor with flexibility and control over the generated HTML.

-This plugin is a reworked [html_editor_enhanced](https://github.com/tneotia/html-editor-enhanced) with the following key differences:
+This plugin is a reworked [html_editor_enhanced](https://github.com/tneotia/html-editor-enhanced) with a few differences:
- * Vertical auto-sizing to content size with height change notifier
+ * Widget height: wrap content, expand or explicit, with content height ChangeNotifier.
  * ***Summernote*** and ***jQuery*** replaced with [Squire](https://github.com/neilj/Squire) and [DOMPurify](https://github.com/cure53/DOMPurify) for stricter security, HTML5 compatibility, features, performance and size.
  * [in_app_webview](https://pub.dev/packages/in_app_webview) replaced with Flutter's own [webview_flutter](https://pub.dev/packages/webview_flutter) for stricter security.